Symmetry breaking and the Goldstone theorem in de Sitter space: A real scalar field

 In $D=2,3$ and $4$, $m_{\rm cr}^2 =\sqrt{\lambda/(4\pi)} H, \sqrt{\lambda/2}H^{3/2}/\pi$, and $\sqrt{3\lambda/2}H^2/(2\pi)$, respectively.
 There is a simple way to determine the physically correct sign in Eq.~(\ref{mass gap equation:3}).
 In the limit when $H\rightarrow 0$ the infrared enhanced fluctuations are absent, such that one should recover the tree level mass, $m_{\rm MF}^2 \rightarrow -2m^2$.
 This then implies that the physical mean field mass corresponds to the positive branch in~(\ref{mass gap equation:3}),

 On the other hand, when the symmetry is unbroken, $\phi^2=0$, Eq.~(\ref{mass gap equation}) implies,

 which is solved by,

-Here we have dropped the solution with a negative sign in front of the square root, because for that solution $m_{\rm MF}^2<0$, which is unacceptable on physical grounds (in this case the de Sitter invariant state would be unstable under small perturbations).
-When the solution~(\ref{mass gap equation:phi2=0:2}) is inserted into Eq.~(\ref{mass gap equation:2}), one can show that the only real solution for $\phi$ is $\phi=0$, consistent with the assumption of unbroken symmetry made in deriving Eq.~(\ref{mass gap equation:phi2=0:2})~\footnote{ Equation~(\ref{mass gap equation:phi2=0:2}) has already been derived in Refs.~\cite{Serreau:2011fu,Garbrecht:2011gu}, where the sign error in~\cite{Vilenkin:1982wt} in front of $\lambda$ was corrected.}.
+This formula agrees with Eq.~(5.9) of Ref.~\cite{Vilenkin:1982wt} (provided one makes the replacement $-2\lambda\rightarrow \lambda$ in~\cite{Vilenkin:1982wt}), and also with the results of Refs.~\cite{Serreau:2011fu,Garbrecht:2011gu}.
+In Eq.~(\ref{mass gap equation:phi2=0:2}) we have dropped the solution with a negative sign in front of the square root, because for that solution $m_{\rm MF}^2<0$, which is unacceptable on physical grounds (in this case the de Sitter invariant state would be unstable under small perturbations).
+When the solution~(\ref{mass gap equation:phi2=0:2}) is inserted into Eq.~(\ref{mass gap equation:2}), one can show that the only real solution for $\phi$ is $\phi=0$, consistent with the assumption of unbroken symmetry made in deriving Eq.~(\ref{mass gap equation:phi2=0:2}).

 To summarise, we have found that, when

 the infrared fluctuations on de Sitter space may not be able to restore the broken $Z_2$ symmetry ($\phi\rightarrow -\phi$) of the vacuum of a real scalar field~(\ref{O(1) action}).
 In this case $\phi^2=3m_{\rm MF}^2/\lambda>0$ and Eq.~(\ref{mass gap equation:4}) applies.
 Otherwise, when $m^2 \geq -m_{\rm cr}^2$ the $Z_2$ symmetry is restored and Eq.~(\ref{mass gap equation:phi2=0:2}) applies.
 From Eq.~(\ref{mass gap equation:4}) we see that, in the broken symmetry case, there is a minimum mean field mass, given by $(m_{\rm MF}^2)_{\rm cr} = -m^2=m_{\rm cr}^2$, implying that for any finite coupling $\lambda$, as $|m^2|$ increases from $|m^2|<m_{\rm cr}^2$ to $|m^2|>m_{\rm cr}^2$, the order parameter $\phi^2=3m_{\rm MF}^2/\lambda$ will experience a jump,